fufankeji/fufan-chat-api/README.md

   </div>

 ### Technical Architecture
 This project is a secondary development based on the 👉[LangChain-chatchat v0.2](https://github.com/chatchat-space/Langchain-Chatchat) version, where the original architecture was optimized using a frontend-backend separation design.
 The backend is developed entirely in Python, while the frontend utilizes the modern Vue3 framework.
-The frontend repository that this project interfaces with is👉 [fufan-chat-web](https://github.com/fufankeji/fufan-chat-web) , which is expected to be open-sourced before August 2024.
+The frontend repository that this project interfaces with is👉 [fufan-chat-web](https://github.com/fufankeji/fufan-chat-web)

 ### Key Features
 - **Comprehensive Functionality**: Includes general domain knowledge Q&A with large models, local private knowledge base Q&A, real-time internet search Q&A, AI Agents Q&A, and large model recommendation systems.